20 min read

 • Gregory of Tours (AD 538–594), a Gallo-Roman historian and Bishop of Tours, references the martyrdom of St Thomas in India in “In Gloria Martyrum.”[43]

-• Cosmas Indicopleustes (also known as Cosmas the Monk) was a 6th-century Greek Merchant and traveller who wrote a record of one of his many voyages to India.
+• Cosmas Indicopleustes (also known as Cosmas the Monk) was a 6th-century Greek Merchant and traveler who wrote a record of one of his many voyages to India.
 His work Christian Topography details the geography of his travels with meticulous precision and mentions the presence of Christians on the island of Sri Lanka and the Malabar coast of India in approximately AD 525.[44]

 Famously, following his return to Europe in 1295, Marco Polo’s record of his 25-year stay in the Far East was received as the first “news” of Christian communities living on the southern coast of India who worshipped the tomb of the Apostle Thomas.[45]
 The observation, well known to Greek, Roman, and Arabian seafarers for millennia, shocked the largely uneducated and untravelled European population and was considered a fiction alongside much of his other records.

-In his The Travels, Marco Polo noted a prominent group called the “Thomas Christians” living in on the Malabar coast whose form of Christianity “could be traced back a long way.”
+In his The Travels, Marco Polo noted a prominent group called the “Thomas Christians” living on the Malabar coast whose form of Christianity “could be traced back a long way.”
 Furthermore, his records detail his visit to the tomb of St Thomas in Mylapore in 1292.

 Finally, we will end our short history with the arrival of Vasco da Gama in Calicut, Kerala, on the 20th of May, 1498.
 Upon news of the foreigner's arrival, the King of Calicut, the Samudri (Zamorin) received Vasco da Gama hospitably.
 However, when pressed for a reason for their arrival, da Gama’s fleet supposedly replied, “in search of Christians and spices.”[46]

-Whilst the mainstream narrative posits that da Gama and the armadas that followed in the subsequent decades converted the local population to Christianity, this response here suggests that for Vasco da Gama, his crew, and perhaps any well-travelled seafarer of the period, it was most likely common knowledge that Christians had already resided in South India for a very long time.
+Whilst the mainstream narrative posits that da Gama and the armadas that followed in the subsequent decades converted the local population to Christianity, this response here suggests that for Vasco da Gama, his crew, and perhaps any well-traveled seafarer of the period, it was most likely common knowledge that Christians had already resided in South India for a very long time.

 So, what are we to make of St Thomas’s presence in Southern India?

-Western historians have, and remain, sceptical about St Thomas’s arrival and establishment of Christianity in Southern India.
+Western historians have, and remain, skeptical about St Thomas’s arrival and establishment of Christianity in Southern India.
 However, the narrative has not been discounted, and the Syrian Malabar Nasrani of Kerala remain certain of a historical apostolic origin to their church.

 The mainstream Christian tradition has rejected the Acts of Thomas as pseudepigraphical and apocryphal.
 Whilst most of us are rightfully dubious about treating any Gospelic text with a morsel of historical truth, the references in the Acts of Thomas, the various individual references to his presence in India among merchants and non-Christian writers, the still-thriving Syrian Malabar Nasrani population in Kerala, and the Malabar and Mylapore traditions provides at the very least highly plausible evidence to suggest that St Thomas, or a similar figure, arrived in South India during this period, preached Christianity, and died in Mylapore.

-As Paulinus da San Bartolomeo (John Philip Wesdin) exclaims: “All the Christians of the East, Catholics and … the Nestorians, Jacobites, Armenians, the Catholics of Bengal, Pegu, Siam, Ceylon, Malabar and Hindustan, come to make their devotions, and this alone is sufficient to confirm the ancient and universal tradition that St Thomas died at Mylapore.”
+As Paulinus da San Bartolomeo (John Philip Wesdin) exclaims: “All the Christians of the East, Catholics and … the Nestorians, Jacobites, Armenians, the Catholics of Bengal, Pegu, Siam, Ceylon, Malabar, and Hindustan, come to make their devotions, and this alone is sufficient to confirm the ancient and universal tradition that St Thomas died at Mylapore.”

 Ultimately, religious zeal often muddies historical facts, and it will always be difficult to tease the mythos from the truth in such highly emotive cultural landscapes.
 When observing the current Christian population of Kerala and the modern-day Malabar coast at large, it is easy to perceive how the cross-pollination of cultures within an active trading area for the past 2000 years could have given rise to a multitude of social, religious, and cultural variations.